Skip to content

 User-triggered runs (CLI with personal API key, Slack, Linear, or the Warp app):

-**Team API key runs** (fully automated or headless workflows):
+Agent API key and scheduled cloud agent runs (fully automated workflows):

 For more details on creating and using API keys, see API Keys.